ku-sldg/plih/_intro/2-Formal-Systems.md

 $$\frac{X\wedge Y}{X}\;\;\;\;\frac{X\wedge Y}{Y}$$

 Each rule allows one conjunct to be inferred from the conjunction.
 The first giving the left conjunct and the second the right.
+Note that introduction rules make larger terms from smaller term while elimination rules make smaller terms from larger terms.
+This will have important consequences when we talk about proofs.

-The elimination rule for $\neg$ is the double negative rule that should be intuitive:
+The elimination rule for $\neg$ is the double negative rule from classical logic:

 $$\frac{\neg\neg X}{X}$$

+This rule is frequently call the double negation rule and simply says that the negation of the negation of any term is the term.

 The introduction rule for $\neg$ is more interesting as a derivation is one of the antecedents.
-The notation $X\vdash Y$ says that $Y$ is derivable from $X$.
+The notation $X\vdash Y$ says that $Y$ is _derivable_ from $X$.

 The antecedent of the elimination rule says that assuming $X$ gives $Y$ and $\neg Y$ is also known.
 This is a contradiction because $X$ and $\neg X$ cannot be simultaneously true.
 Thus, $X$ must be false:

 $$\frac{X\vdash Y, \neg Y}{\neg X}$$